FairwindsOps/insights-docs/docs/features/infrastructure-as-code-scanning.md

 #### Step 3: Running Your First Scan
 For the repositories you've enable Auto-Scan on, Fairwinds Insights will crawl those repositories and scan any YAML and Helm charts on your next pull request.

+#### Step 4: Fixing Action Items with a Pull Request
+After a scan completes, open the repository in Insights, select a branch, and use **Create Pull Request** to fix selected Action Items automatically.
+Auto-Scan supports [rule-based, LLM, and agentic remediation strategies](/features/action-item-fixing).
+LLM and agentic options require configuration under `Settings > LLM & Agent Credentials`.

 ### Manual Scan
 #### Step 1: Setup Insights CI